-The Price Band and Offer Price will be determined by our Company and the Selling Shareholders, in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of qualitative and quantitative factors as described below.
-The face value of the Equity Shares is $\gtrless 10$ each and the Offer Price is $[\bullet]$ times the face value at the lower end of the Price Band and $[\bullet]$ times the face value at the higher end of the Price Band.
+The Price Band and Offer Price has been determined by our Company and the Selling Shareholders, in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of qualitative and quantitative factors as described below.
+The face value of the Equity Shares is ₹ 10 each and the Floor Price is 69.5 times the face value of Equity Shares and the Cap Price and Offer Price are 73.5 times the face value of the Equity Shares.